 When using leveraged trading methods traders can play both sides of the market by ‘buying’ the asset and going long, or ‘selling’ the asset by going short.
 When ‘buying’ and going long, traders are entitled to the assets dividend payment and will receive it in their account as normal.
 However, for traders who wish to ‘sell’ or short their stock, they are charged the dividend’s value accordingly.

-Investing and trading stocks that have high dividend rates can contribute to a balanced investment portfolio.
+Investing and trading stocks that have high dividend rates can contribute to a balanced and diversified investment portfolio.
 The more diverse the array of assets you hold, the more you spread the risk and potential loss of your investments.

 In the end, you cannot guarantee a company is going to pay a dividend, or earn enough to match or exceed their last dividend payments.
 However, you can make a decision based on a number of valuable metrics such as the variables covered, to make the most informed decision possible.

-CMC Markets is an execution-only service provider.
+Disclaimer: CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
-The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
-Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.